matthiasschaub/hoon-school/notes/lesson-2.md

 mold
 : defines Hoon structures (cells, lists, sets)
-: they have a default value ("bunt") and are strictly statically typed (e.e. they must match)
+: they have a default value ("bunt")
+: they are strictly statically typed (e.e. they must match)

 fence
-: a way of making sure only data matching the appropriate structure get passed on (enforce type constraint) : `|=  a=@ud  ^-  @ud`
+: a way of making sure only data matching the appropriate structure get passed on : enforce type constraint
+: `|=  a=@ud  ^-  @ud`

 statically typed